splunk/public-o11y-docs/alerts-detectors-notifications/detector-options.rst

 For example, if you set :strong:`Min Delay` to 2 minutes, the computation waits for at least 2 minutes even if all the data points arrive on time with no delay.
 Because the detector will wait a minimum of 2 minutes whether the data arrives on time or not, you are prioritizing correctness over real-time alerting. :strong:`Min Delay` is most useful in cases of sparse data, where MTS for the detector haven't sent a data point in a long time.

-By default, :strong:`Min Delay` is set to ``Auto``, which means the detector can run at real time if all known MTS have sent a data point.
+By default, :strong:`Min Delay` is set to ``0``, which means the analytics engine does not have to wait to run the computation.

 You can only configure :strong:`Min Delay` using the API.
 For more information, see the :new-page:`Detectors API reference <https://dev.splunk.com/observability/reference/api/detectors/latest>`.